librematch/librematch-steam_auth/README.md

 }
 ```

-Then ask team members for the steam 2FA secrets file `steam_secrets.json` and put it into project root.
+If you are a member of LibreMatch team, ask members for the steam 2FA secrets file `steam_secrets.json` and put it into project root.

+Otherwise use the `enable-2fa.py` script to generate your own `steam_secrets.json` file.

 Finally run `poetry install`.